Q&A WITH ELODY

 13).
 I know you love to travel, any destinations you can recommend?

-Right now with CV-19, I can recommend a road trip destination, Watkins Glen State Park.
+Right now, with COVID-19, I can recommend a road trip destination, Watkins Glen State Park.

 14).
 Last question!
-Is it true golden hour is the best hour to take photos?
+Is it true that golden hour is the best hour to take photos?

 Yes!
 You get better colors and softer shadows on your photographs during golden hour.